braver/isotope-ui/README.md

 ## Fonts

 This package includes a number of fonts that were designed especially for user interfaces.
-You can pick and choose without having to find and install anything:
+You can pick and choose without having to install anything on your system:

 - Cantarell - the system font for GNOME 3 (by Dave Crossland)
 - Clear Sans - Intel's new font (by Daniel Ratighan)